 by Danny Parker

-In this whimsically illustrated rhyming picture book, three kids and a cat spend a perfect day doing all the things they love to do most.
-They nibble and scribble.
-They mix things and fix things.
-They find places to walk to and someone to talk to.
+In this whimsically illustrated rhyming picture book, three kids and a cat enjoy a perfect day engaging in their favorite activities.
+They nibble and scribble, mix things and fix things, find places to walk to, and meet someone to talk to.
 What about you?
 How will you spend your perfect day?

 Scaredy Squirrel Goes Camping